abjoerne/aws-tutorials/20170509-AWS-Bergen.md

       * select subnets for ELB og EC2
       * make public available
   * Launch
+  * Open the application in a browser-windows (or more).
+The page will reload ever 5 sec.
+   * Adjust number of servers
+   * Deploy a new version of the app
+   * Shutdown a server (EC2-console)

 ## Excercise #5
 Set up a serverless event-driven system for processing files: